Last updated on : 09 Nov, 2025

 If you choose to clean your ears, avoid inserting anything inside.
 Instead, gently wipe only the outer part of the ear using a warm, damp cloth.

 If you’re experiencing symptoms of earwax blockage, it’s best to consult a healthcare provider.
-Similar symptoms—such as ear pain, pressure, or hearing loss—can also be caused by ear infections, fluid buildup, or other ear conditions, not just wax..
+Similar symptoms, such as ear pain, pressure, or hearing loss, may be caused by ear infections, fluid buildup, or other ear conditions, not just wax.
 Although it may seem simple to manage earwax on your own, it’s often not possible to confirm a blockage without a physical examination.
-Your doctor can look inside the ear to determine if wax is the issue, and if so, perform safe removal.
-Attempting to remove wax at home, especially with objects, can easily damage the sensitive ear canal or eardrum.
+Your doctor can examine the ear to determine if wax is the issue and, if so, perform a safe removal [3].
+Attempting to remove wax at home, especially with objects, may damage the sensitive ear canal or eardrum.

 In children, ear exams are typically part of routine checkups.
 If needed, a doctor can safely remove excess earwax during an office visit.